alvanportfolio/midi-gen/docs/project-details.md

 ## License

-This project is open-source and available under the MIT License.
-See the LICENSE file for details.
+This project is licensed under a custom Non-Commercial Software License.
+See the [LICENSE](LICENSE) file in the root directory for complete license details.

+### Key License Terms:
+- You may use and modify this software for personal and non-commercial purposes
+- Commercial use is strictly prohibited without explicit permission from Jonas
+- You must notify the copyright holder of any distribution or modification
+- Attribution to the copyright holder (Jonas) is required in all copies